 Most recently, Dr. Murillo was elected President of the SOUTHERN CALIFORNIA CONSORTIUM OF HISPANIC-SERVING INSTITUTIONS.
 The SCCHSI is made up of all the regional community colleges and 4-year universities who are Federal Department of Education designated Hispanic-Serving Institutions in So-Cal, from Santa Barbara to the southern border.
 There are nearly 70 HSIs in the region, the largest in the US.

-Dr. Murillo has authored more than 75 publications, has presented at more than 100 professional conferences, and is the recipient of numerous awards, including NBC News Education Nation Thought Leader, the Outstanding Professor in Professional Growth Accomplishments, Outstanding Advisor, the Outstanding Young Alumnus Award by the University of North Carolina at Chapel Hill, Educator of the Year, the Outstanding Support of Hispanic Issues in Higher Education Award by the American Association of Hispanics in Higher Education, the California State University Forgivable Loan, the National Hispanic Scholarship Fund, the Southern Oral History Award, the prestigious Outstanding Dissertation Award from Phi Delta Kappa, Top 5 Outstanding Dissertation Award from the American Educational Research Association.
+Dr. Murillo has authored/edited more than 120 publications, has presented at more than 135 professional conferences, and is the recipient of numerous awards, including NBC News Education Nation Thought Leader, the Outstanding Professor in Professional Growth Accomplishments, Outstanding Advisor, the Outstanding Young Alumnus Award by the University of North Carolina at Chapel Hill, Educator of the Year, the Outstanding Support of Hispanic Issues in Higher Education Award by the American Association of Hispanics in Higher Education, the TODEC Haciendo La Diferencia Award, the California State University Forgivable Loan, the National Hispanic Scholarship Fund, the Southern Oral History Award, the prestigious Outstanding Dissertation Award from Phi Delta Kappa, Top 5 Outstanding Dissertation Award from the American Educational Research Association.

-Dr. Murillo has been recognized with more than 20 local, regional, state, national and international governmental and congressional commendations.
-In 2010, Dr. Murillo was awarded the President’s Volunteer Service Award by President Barack Obama, and has twice attended special functions at the White House in Washington, DC, and in 2014, Dr. Murillo was bestowed the Mexican government's Ohtli award.
+Dr. Murillo has been recognized with more than 45 local, regional, state, national and international governmental and congressional commendations.
+In 2016, Dr. Murillo was awarded the Presidential Lifetime Achievement Award from President Barack Obama, and has twice attended special functions at the White House in Washington, DC, and in 2014, Dr. Murillo was bestowed the Mexican government's Ohtli award.
 It is the highest honor presented to a civilian outside Mexico for "services rendered to the dissemination of Mexican culture abroad".
 'Ohtli' is a Nahuatl word signifying 'path', and "he/she who opens pathways".